The Best Mountain Restaurants To Visit In The Alps This Season

 S’Aelpele, Lech am Arlberg, Austria

 Getting to S’Aelpele is half the fun.
 Take a taxi to Zug and the hut’s team will come and collect you by ski-doo for the last leg of the journey.
 You arrive at a secluded mountain hut under starlit skies and feel as if you have arrived at someone’s super cozy, traditional home.
-It’s all about the fondue here - meat or cheese (ideally both), lots of schnapps, and possibly some singing and dancing from a nearby boisterous table if not your own.
+It’s all about the fondue here - meat or cheese (ideally both), lots of schnaps, and possibly some singing and dancing from a nearby boisterous table if not your own.
 Make sure you book ahead.

 Gasthaus S’Aelpele, Zug 61, 6764 Lech